lamda-bbo/MCTS-VS/README.md

 # Monte Carlo Tree Search based Variable Selection for High-Dimensional Bayesian Optimization

-This package includes the Python code of the MCTS-VS algorithm.
-MCTS-VS is a new high-dimensional Bayesian optimization algorithm.
+This repository contains the Python code for MCTS-VS, an algorithm for high-dimensional Bayesian optimization described in Monte Carlo Tree Search based Variable Selection for High-Dimensional Bayesian Optimization.

 MCTS-VS employed MCTS to partition the variables into important and unimportant ones, and only those selected important variables are optimized via any black-box optimization algorithm, e.g., vanilla BO or TuRBO.

 ## Requirements

-- Ubuntu 18.04
+- Ubuntu == 18.04
 - Python == 3.8.8
 - PyTorch == 1.10.1
 - ax == 0.2.2